-Leading worldwide legal directories consistently recognize Rosa as a leading lawyer.
+Leading worldwide legal directories consistently recognise Rosa as a leading lawyer.
+She is well regarded for her involvement in sophisticated transactions by Chambers Global 2019.
 Clients describe her as “sharp and hard-working.”
 (Chambers Global 2018).
 Rosa was rated one of the region’s “top women under 40” by Kenya’s leading business newspaper, Business Daily.
 In addition to being an Advocate of the High Court of Kenya, Rosa is a practising public secretary and qualified to be a certified public accountant.

 - Institute of Certified Public Secretaries of Kenya

 2006: Certified Public Secretary, Kenya Accountants and Secretarial National Examination Board